Seven Network: Former programs

-The network formerly broadcast catalogue movie and television titles from Metro-Goldwyn-Mayer produced in the 1990s prior to 2011, Miramax from 2007 to 2012, DreamWorks from 2007 to 2015, Illumination from 2012 to 2016, and Paramount from 1990s to 2022.
-Metro-Goldwyn-Mayer, DreamWorks, Paramount, Miramax, and Illumination now belong to the Nine Network while Paramount and Miramax also now belong to Network 10.
-Nine revived Metro-Goldwyn-Mayer, DreamWorks, Paramount, Miramax and Illumination broadcast rights and 10 revived Paramount and Miramax broadcast rights.
+The network formerly broadcast catalogue movie and television titles from Metro-Goldwyn-Mayer produced in the 1990s prior to 2011, Disney from 1980s to 2023, Miramax from 2007 to 2012, Paramount from the 1990s to 2022 and Warner Bros. from 1990 to 2024.

-On 7two, in the early 2010s, they aired classic and silver-screen movies from the Sony Pictures (Columbia & TriStar) catalog, but all of those films moved back to ABC and Nine respectively.
+On 7two, in the early 2010s, they aired classic and silver-screen movies from the Sony Pictures (Columbia & TriStar) catalog.

 In 2018 it was reported that Seven had formed an agreement with 20th Century Fox to air selected Fox programming.

 Previously, the network had output deals with Sony Pictures Television and NBCUniversal, however changed its deals with both in mid-2013.
 Seven renegotiated its NBCUniversal deal to continue rights to air existing popular NBC co-produced programs including Downton Abbey and Mrs Brown's Boys, as well as NBC News content.
 Commiserate with the American network's own slump, Seven has not found huge success with an NBC primetime series since 2007.
 With Sony, Seven has signed a three-year minimum quota deal, where by Seven will agree to purchase a set number of Sony produced US primetime series and selected films each year.